still-nikk/Digital-Twin/README.md

 - Document Upload: Users must have the capability to securely upload digital documents to the platform.
 - Digital Twin Creation: Once a document is uploaded, the system must automatically generate a digital twin of the document using blockchain technology.
 - Ownership Tracking: The system must transparently track changes in document ownership by utilizing the immutable ledger of blockchain.
 - Authenticity Verification: Users should have the ability to verify the authenticity of documents through verification mechanisms based on blockchain.
+- Integration with IPFS: Documents must be stored securely using IPFS, guaranteeing decentralized and resilient storage.
+- Smart Contract Integration: Smart contracts must be utilized to manage document ownership and facilitate secure transactions.

+  ### Non-functional requirements
+- Security: The system must implement robust security measures to prevent unauthorized access and data breaches.
+- Scalability: The platform must be capable of handling a large volume of documents and users without compromising performance.
+- Reliability: The system must be highly reliable, ensuring minimal downtime and data loss.
+- Usability: The user interface must be intuitive and user-friendly, enabling users to easily upload, retrieve, and verify documents.
+- Performance: The platform must have fast response times for document retrieval and verification operations.
+- Compatibility: The system must be compatible with various devices and browsers to ensure accessibility for all users.